vaguelyethnic/client-side-mastery/book-3-martins-aquarium/chapters/MM_DATA.md

 - We define an array called `movies` that contains objects representing movies.
 - Each movie object has properties like `title`, `poster`, and `description`.
 - We export the `movies` array using the `export` keyword to make it available for use in other files.

+## Step 3: Add to Commit History

+Run `git add .` in your terminal to stage this new file to be committed.

+Run `git commit -m "Added database module"` to add to your commit history for this project.

+Then push your code to Github.

 ## Explanation